 The team and I usually take a couple of days out of the office, to delve into research of a particular theme or point of departure.
 Having this space gives me the clarity to design and explore ideas with more focus.

 Stine Goya is a contrast to the Danish “Law of Jante” – which stands for the idea that you shouldn’t stand out from the crowd.
 I am proud that my collections are bold and empower women to express themselves.

-Where do you seek inspiration?It can be from a book, a movie, a trip – inspiration comes from my everyday experiences.
+It can be from a book, a movie, a trip – inspiration comes from my everyday experiences.
 We just wrapped up our SS20 Copenhagen Fashion Week Show and seeing our House of Goya come together has been so fulfilling.
 Seeing our cast come together to express themselves through the collection immediately inspired me to go back to the drawing board and look at the next collection.

-Why did you choose to launch at Liberty?Liberty is the quintessential London destination.
+Liberty is the quintessential London destination.
 For me it feels like the ultimate shopping destination.
 The building, the brands – everything feels part of a bigger story.
 From my days studying at CSM to now, Liberty has been the ultimate goal so I feel so humbled to now see my collections on the shop floor.

-Any advice on how to style the latest collection?Don’t be afraid to mix and match all the prints together.
+Don’t be afraid to mix and match all the prints together.
 Layer up and have fun with it!